-From 1 October all accountants will come under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.
+Since 1 October 2018 all accountants have come under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.
 This is New Zealand’s part of an international initiative to combat money laundering and terrorism funding.
 Money laundering is the method by which people disguise and conceal the proceeds of crime.
 Financiers of terrorism use similar techniques to avoid detection by authorities and to protect the identity of those providing and receiving the funds.

 Both domestic and international evidence suggests that using professionals (such as accountants) is a way for criminals to create a false perception of legitimately acquired wealth.
 Accountants now must assess the risk they face from the actions of money launderers and to identify potentially suspicious activity.